Release money from your house- You don’t need to make regular monthly payments

 - 30% loan to value interest-only lifetime mortgages Santander

-Equity release is standard among business owners like below
+Equity release is common among business owners like below

 - Activities of religious organizations Ilminster